dluobo/ingex/player/setup/README.txt

 The player needs to have read permission for the event device and by default a non-root user does not have read permission.

-Edit the udev configuration file, /etc/udev/rules.d/50-udev-default.rules, as root user and change the mode in the line KERNEL=="mouse*|mice|event*", NAME="input/%k", MODE="0640" to 0644
+Edit the udev configuration file, /lib/udev/rules.d/50-udev-default.rules, as root user and change the mode in the line KERNEL=="mouse*|mice|event*", NAME="input/%k", MODE="0640" to 0644
  KERNEL=="mouse*|mice|event*", NAME="input/%k", MODE="0644"

+It might be worth doing a cp /lib/udev/rules.d/50-udev-default.rules /etc/udev/rules.d/

+(In SuSe 10.3, you should already have a file in /etc/udev/rules.d to edit- so use a little low cunning as appropriate)

+It might be worth doing a

+>sudo cp /lib/udev/rules.d/50-udev-default.rules /etc/udev/rules.d/

 Unplug the jog-shuttle controller and restart the udev system
+ > sudo /sbin/service boot.udev stop
- > sudo /sbin/service boot.udev restart
+ > sudo /sbin/service boot.udev start
 Plug the controller back in and check that there is at least one device (which is probably the jog-shuttle) can be read by non-root users
  > ls -l /dev/input/event*